AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/time-scopes.md

 documentation:
 https://renderman.pixar.com/resources/RenderMan_20/appnote.10.html

-This document also assumes familiarity with the objects in an OpenTimelineIO hierarchy.
+This document assumes familiarity with the objects in an OpenTimelineIO hierarchy.

 ## A Simple Example file

-Taking a simple example first, this file has a single track, with a single clip with a media reference in it.
+Say there is a file with a single track containing a single clip with a media reference in it.

 `TODO: CREATE DIAGRAM`